cdklabs/awscdk-appsync-utils/API.md

 ```

 - *Type:* aws-cdk-lib.aws_appsync.IAppsyncFunction[]
-- *Default:* no pipeline resolver configuration An empty array or undefined prop will set resolver to be of type unit
+- *Default:* no pipeline resolver configuration An empty array | undefined sets resolver to be of kind, unit

 configuration of the pipeline resolver.